 What is Home Help?

-Home Help, also known as Home Care, refers to a variety of support services provided within someone’s own home to help with daily living activities which they can no longer manage either permanently or temporarily.
+Home Help refers to a variety of support services provided within someone’s own home to help with daily living activities which they can no longer manage either permanently or temporarily.
 It’s designed to support people who are elderly, disabled, recovering from surgery or illness or living with a medical condition who would benefit from additional help at home.
+It’s estimated over 960,000 people across the UK receive home help.1

 Home Help is often tailored to meet exact needs and can include whatever you or your loved one need to live at home as independently as possible.
 For instance, Home Help can include support with personal hygiene routines, assistance with housekeeping tasks such as laundry and meal preparation or help to manage a condition like dementia.